How do hearing amplifiers work?

-At Leightons Opticians & Hearing Care, our expert audiologists will help you identify the best device for you.
+At Leightons Opticians & Hearing Care, our expert audiologists will help you identify the best device for you, in most cases this is a Hearing Aid.

 What is a hearing amplifier?